Bob Friedenson Outdoor Photography

 His photograph In the Herd was included in the 2007 New England Photography Biennial at the Danforth Museum in Framingham, MA.
 His photograph Raven at Bryce Canyon was selected for the For the Birds Exhibit at the Brush Gallery in Lowell, MA.
 He has shown at the Arsenal Arts Center in Watertown, MA, the Paradise City Arts Festival in Northampton, MA.
 Andover, Massachusetts’ Art-in-the-Park, Art-on-the-Green in Lexington, Massachusetts, the Annual Christmas Craft Festival in the World Trade Center, Boston, the Deerfield Christmas Sampler, Meet The Artists & Artisans shows in Mystic and Milford, CT, the Crescent Dragon Gallery/Cafe in Haverhill, MA and the Lawrence Heritage State Park in Lawrence, MA.

 In 2002, he converted from film to digital photography.
 He originally used a Sony 5.2 mega-pixel camera with additional lenses to give a 24mm to 350mm range.
-He converted to a Nikon single lens reflex digital cameras (D70s, D200, D3s).
+He converted to a Nikon single lens reflex digital cameras (D70s, D200, D3s, Nikon 1 V3).
 A user of Adobe Photoshop for many years, he completed a three-level Adobe Photoshop course given by the American Graphics Institute.
-He prints his photos on Epson Premium Photo Paper with an Epson Stylus Photo 2200 printer (7 color ultracrome inks).
+He prints his photos on Epson Premium Photo Paper with an Epson Stylus (Photo R3000, Supercolor P600) printer (8 color ultracrome inks).
 He uses Crescent or Bainbridge acid free mats and acid free foam board for mounting.
 His standard prints range in size from 12x16 (16x20 matted) to 5x7 (8x10 matted).
+He also can have images printed on canvas, up to 56” wide.